Sexual revolution: Nonfiction

 The court decisions that legalized the publication of Fanny Hill had an even more important effect: freed from fears of legal action, nonfiction works about sex and sexuality started to appear more often.
 These books were factual and in fact, educational, made available in mainstream bookstores and mail-order book clubs to a mainstream readership, and their authors were guests on late-night talk shows.
 Earlier books such as What Every Girl Should Know (Margaret Sanger, 1920) and A Marriage Manual (Hannah and Abraham Stone, 1939) had broken the silence and, by the 1950s, in the United States, it had become rare for women to go into their wedding nights not knowing what to expect.

 The open discussion of sex as pleasure, and descriptions of sexual practices and techniques, was revolutionary.
 There were practices that some had heard of, but many adults did not know if they were realities or fantasies found only in pornographic books.
 The Kinsey report revealed that these practices were, at the very least, surprisingly frequent.
-These other books asserted, in the words of a 1980 book by Dr. Irene Kassorla, that Nice Girls Do – And Now You Can Too.
+These other books asserted, in the words of a 1980 book by Irene Kassorla, that Nice Girls Do – And Now You Can Too.

 In 1962, Helen Gurley Brown published Sex and the Single Girl: The Unmarried Woman's Guide to Men, Careers, the Apartment, Diet, Fashion, Money and Men.

 In 1969 Joan Garrity, identifying herself only as "J.", published The Way to Become the Sensuous Woman, with information on exercises to improve the dexterity of one's tongue and how to have anal sex.

-The same year saw the appearance of Dr. David Reuben's book Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask).
+The same year saw the appearance of David Reuben's book Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask).
 Despite the dignity of Reuben's medical credentials, this book was light-hearted in tone.

 In 1970 the Boston Women's Health Collective published Women and Their Bodies, reissued a year later as Our Bodies, Ourselves).
 Though not an erotic treatise or sex manual, the book included frank descriptions of sexuality, and contained illustrations that could have caused legal problems just a few years earlier.

 Alex Comfort's The Joy of Sex: A Gourmet Guide to Love Making appeared in 1972.
 In later editions, Comfort's exuberance was tamed in response to AIDS.

 In 1975 Will McBride's Zeig Mal!
 (Show Me!), written with psychologist Helga Fleichhauer-Hardt for children and their parents, appeared in bookstores on both sides of the Atlantic.
 Appreciated by many parents for its frank depiction of pre-adolescent sexual discovery and exploration, it scandalized others and was pulled from circulation in the United States and some other countries.
 The book was followed in 1989 by Zeig Mal Mehr! ("Show Me More!").